Jovan Crnić

 Jovan Crnić (Јован Црнић; born November 29, 1994) is a Serbian professional basketball player who plays for Sloboda Tuzla of the Basketball Championship of Bosnia and Herzegovina.

 High school & College

 From 2011 to 2013, he attended a boarding school, Hawaii Preparatory Academy in Waimea.
-From 2013 to 2015, he played for Northern Oklahoma College, and in 2015 he transferred to Abilane Christian University, where he graduated in 2017.
+From 2013 to 2015, he played for Northern Oklahoma College, and in 2015 he transferred to Abilene Christian University, where he graduated in 2017.

 Professional career

 He started his professional career in 2017, and played for Tbilisi, Žilina, Sloboda and Andrezieux ALS Basket.
 In 2020, he joined Kumanovo of the Macedonian First League.

 In 2021, he signed for Sloboda Tuzla of the Basketball Championship of Bosnia and Herzegovina.